rcmdnk/vim_ahk/README.md

 ## Options

+In addition to `VimGroup`,
-There are following options which you can set in your script.
+there are following options which you can set in your script.
 All of these can be changed from setting menu, too.

 |Option|Description|Default|